-This Mexican Slow Cooker Breakfast is the perfect easy recipe for an effortless morning meal!
+This Tex Mex Slow Cooker Breakfast is the perfect easy recipe for an effortless morning meal!
 Layers of tender hashbrowns, sausage and bell peppers are combined with a perfectly seasoned egg mixture.

 The whole thing is topped off with cheddar cheese and cooks effortlessly in your slow cooker while you’re enjoying morning coffee with your guests.
 A perfect delicious fiesta of flavors, this will definitely become a breakfast go-to!

 I love using my slow cooker to prepare meals ahead of time, especially when I’m feeding a crowd!

-With layers of hashbrowns, sausage and crisp fresh bell peppers, this Mexican Slow Cooker Breakfast is seasoned perfectly with taco seasoning (and of course a generous serving of cheddar cheese).
+With layers of hashbrowns, sausage and crisp fresh bell peppers, this Slow Cooker Breakfast is seasoned perfectly with taco seasoning (and of course a generous serving of cheddar cheese).

 The evening before I brown the meat and chop all of the vegetables.
 In the morning it’s as simple as layering everything in the slow cooker and turning it on.